iamthetwodigiter/FlutterForge/README.md

 ### Command-Line Arguments

-The script and executable accept the same command-line arguments to control their behavior.
-Below are the available options:

-- `--build`: Initiates the build process.
-This is the main argument to start the APK build and renaming.
+- `--build`: Initiates the build process, including APK creation and renaming.
-- `--universal-build`: Builds a universal APK for all target architectures.
+- `--universal-build`: Builds a universal APK that supports all target architectures.
-- `--traceback`: Enables detailed error traceback.
-Useful for debugging errors during execution.
+- `--traceback`: Enables detailed error traceback for debugging.
-- `--app-name <name>`: Allows you to specify a custom app name instead of using the default detected name.
+- `--app-name <name>`: Specifies a custom app name instead of using the default detected name.
-- `--app-version <version>`: Allows you to specify a custom app version instead of using the default version detected from `pubspec.yaml`.
+- `--app-version <version>`: Specifies a custom app version instead of using the version from `pubspec.yaml`.
-- `--clean-build`: If enabled, runs `flutter clean` before building the APKs to ensure a fresh build.
+- `--clean-build`: Runs `flutter clean` before building, ensuring a fresh build.
+- `--release`: Starts the GitHub release process for the app, creating a new release on GitHub.

 ---

 ### Example Usage

-You have two options for running the tool: using the **Python script** or the **compiled `.exe` file**.

 <details>
 <summary><strong>Using the Python Script</strong></summary>